 Green Pilgrimage is a new phenomenon that is being promoted as a means to explore the countryside in a new way.
 But what exactly is Green Pilgrimage?
 What makes a walk a pilgrimage, and what makes it green?
 Hardly surprisingly, that is not a simple question.
 Generally, a pilgrimage is more than just going for a walk.
 It is about your frame of mind, it is often to a defined destination that may be a site that is thought to be holy, and it may have a lot to do with taking time to reflect on what you see as you pass along the way.
 It is a mix of different things, and you should feel better for having done it.
 Pilgrimage can be green if you are having a light impact on the environment, using public transport where you can, and consuming locally-produced food and drink.
 Think about the carbon footprint.
 A pilgrimage walked within 50 miles of your home will have less of an impact on the environment than one where you have to travel 500 miles or more to start (and to come home again afterwards).

 There are many themed walking routes across the country that have been developed to help people to explore parts of the country that are noted for particular things, both natural and historical.
-Working with the EU-funded Green Pilgrimage project, and with Kent Downs who are managing the project locally for Kent County Council, we have developed our own pilgrimage route for this corner of Kent under the Pilgrimage in Kent banner.
+Working with the EU-funded Green Pilgrimage project, and with the Kent Downs Area of Outstanding Natural Beauty (AONB) who are managing the project locally for Kent County Council, we have developed our own pilgrimage route for this corner of Kent under the Pilgrimage in Kent banner.
 This will allow you to travel from coast to coast across the ridge of the North Downs, experiencing dramatically different landscape as you do so.
 The history of the area is equally rich.
 The linear route links together 24 historic churches, including 16 active parish churches, many of which are associated with queens and princesses of the Anglo-Saxon period.
 The aim of the route is to put you in mind of the powerful women who shaped the Kingdom of Kent in the early centuries of Christianity, in the 7th and 8th Centuries AD.
 Uniquely in Britain, you can encounter shrines with relics of the original Anglo-Saxon princess saints at both ends of the route, and in Lyminge, we have a site where two Anglo-Saxon royal women were venerated.
 For this reason, we have called the route the “Royal Saxon Way“.
 There is also a shorter circular walk that links Folkestone and Lyminge.
 Both routes are available on OS Maps for download as GPX files if you are a subscriber.
 You can find them listed under the non-premium routes if you search under Folkestone and Lyminge.